Note: This article was originally published on Sep 13th, 2015 and updated on Sept 11th, 2017

 You are working on a classification problem and have generated your set of hypothesis, created features and discussed the importance of variables.
 Within an hour, stakeholders want to see the first cut of the model.

 What will you do?
 You have hundreds of thousands of data points and quite a few variables in your training data set.
-In such situation, if I were in your place, I would have used ‘Naive Bayes‘, which can be extremely fast relative to other classification algorithms.
-It works on Bayes theorem of probability to predict the class of unknown data set.
+In such a situation, if I were in your place, I would have used ‘Naive Bayes‘, which can be extremely fast relative to other classification algorithms.
+It works on Bayes theorem of probability to predict the class of unknown data sets.

 In this article, I’ll explain the basics of this algorithm, so that next time when you come across large data sets, you can bring this algorithm to action.
 In addition, if you are a newbie in Python or R, you should not be overwhelmed by the presence of available codes in this article.